 Take a look at the cost per use and you’ll start to notice a couple of things.
 Let’s say a pair of pants cost you $90.
 So we divide the price by the number of days you wore them and we have a running metric of utility.

 - Pants bought for $90: worn 25 times = $3.60 for each day worn

 - Pants bought for $20: worn 5 times = $4.00 for each day worn

 This equation brings us back to reality.
 The more expensive pants pay off in the long run, the cheaper underpriced pair of pants not so much.
 If we have a look in our closets, there’s a good chance we’ll find a wide range of cheap clothing items that we hardly ever wear.

 Keep tabs on the “price per wear” and you’ll always have an idea of what your clothes are actually worth.
 Plus, you’ll be more likely to consider a more expensive item from sustainable manufacturers.

 How should anybody know exactly how long they’ll wear a particular item of clothing in the future?

-When it comes to fast fashion, one clear indicator is the quality.
-For one, quality directly determines the total number of times you’ll be able to wear a particular pair of pants or pullover – and thus the “price per wear” presented above.
+When it comes to fast fashion, one clear indicator is quality.
+For one, quality directly determines the total number of times you’ll be able to wear a particular piece of clothing – and thus the “price per wear” presented above.

 That bargain on the new fast fashion top that shrinks down to a child’s size within three washes doesn’t exactly add up in the long run.
-The longer you wear a particular item of clothing (as goes for any material item not intended for single-use), the better the item is for the environment.
+The longer you wear a particular item of clothing (as goes for any item not intended for single-use), the less damaging the item is for the environment.